openstack-attic/identity-api/openstack-identity-api/src/markdown/identity-api-v3.md

 the user for the given token.
 It is up to the client to look for specific methods to determine the factors.

+If the token was created as the result of a trust, the trustee field will be present and set with the userid of the trustee.

 Failure response (example - additional failure cases are quite possible, including 403 Forbidden and 409 Conflict):

     Status: 401 Not Authorized

     {
 	"error": {
 	    "code": 401,
 	    "message": "The request you have made requires authentication", "title": "Not Authorized"
 	}
     }

 Optionally, the Identity service implementation may return an `authentication`